Over the last few decades, there has been a lot of scientific research conducted that has now set down guidelines on how a heart attack is treated.

-While all of it might sound rather complicated, in this section we talk about the different treatments a patient who has suffered a heart attack that may be offered.
+While all of it might sound rather complicated, in this section we talk about the different treatments a patient who has suffered a heart attack may be offered.

-Treatment given within 30 minutes of the start of symptoms tend to have a better effect when compared with those given later.
-The sooner the treatment of a heart attack is started, the better is the recovery of the heart muscle from the attack.
+Treatment given within 30 minutes of the start of symptoms tends to have a better effect when compared with that given later.
+The sooner the treatment of a heart attack is started, the better the recovery of the heart muscle from the attack.

-There are different kinds of medications that are currently available most of which are essential.
+There are different kinds of medications that are currently available, most of which are essential.
 The commonly prescribed drugs include –

 3. Special blood thinners such as heparin

-4. Pain relieving medication such as morphine
+4. Pain-relieving medication such as morphine

 5. Oxygen therapy